Pilgrimage: Berlin

 Leaders

-The pilgrimage will be co-led by Josh Jeffreys, Jewish Chaplain and Director of Religious Life, and Jamie Lynn Haskins, Chaplain for Spiritual Life and Communications Director.
+The pilgrimage will be co-led by Josh Jeffreys, Jewish Chaplain and Director of Religious Life, and Tom Mullen, Catholic Chaplain.